 The BRTB does not own or operate any roads or buses and therefore does not provide any service or program that requires vital, immediate, or emergency assistance such as medical treatment or services for basic needs (food, housing, education, etc.).

 Further, involvement with the BRTB or its subcommittees is entirely voluntary.

 The BRTB does however provide opportunities for the public to comment on the use of federal funds in four major areas: the Unified Planning Work Program, a four-year Transportation Improvement Program, a 20-year long-range transportation plan, and the air quality conformity determination of plans and programs.
+There are other regional opportunities such as the Public Participation Plan as well as localized opportunities such as a chance to weigh in on local corridor projects such as Patapsco Regional Greenway segments.

 The impacts of transportation improvements resulting from these actions have an impact on all residents and efforts are made to encourage an understanding of the process and to provide opportunities to comment.
-As a result, the BRTB is concerned with input from all stakeholders and every effort is made to make the planning process as inclusive as possible.
+As a result, the BRTB is concerned with input from all stakeholders and efforts are made to make the planning process as inclusive as possible.